-Welcome to your guide of what you absolutely have to do when in Vienna for a day…
+This is your guide of what you absolutely have to do when you have 24 hours in Vienna:

-The former summer residence of the imperial family, Schönbrunn Palace is one of Europe’s stand-out palace complexes.
+Schönbrunn Palace is the former summer residence of the imperial family and is one of Europe’s stand-out palace complexes.
 Having been in the Habsburg family since 1569, this UNESCO World Heritage Site is a stunning historical reminder of the city’s past.
 Mostly decorated in the Rococo style, the rooms of the palace are open to the public.
 Don’t miss the Hall of Mirrors, where Mozart famously performed in 1772 at the age of 6.

 Until 1918, the Hofburg was the centre of the Habsburg Empire, and today is the seat of the Austrian president.
 Featuring the Imperial Treasury, several museums, cafes, restaurants, public squares and parks, the Hofburg is another glimpse at Austria’s glorious past.